karlstav/cava/README.md

      ~# ./cava [options] > /dev/console

+exit with ctrl+z then run 'bg' to keep it running after you log out.

 (You must be root to redirect to console.
 Simple sudo is not enough: Run `sudo su` first.)